microsoftgraph/msgraph-sample-angularspa/tutorial/02-create-app.md

     ];
     ```

-1. Open the `./src/app/app.component.html` file and replace its entire contents with the following.
+1. Open **./src/app/app.component.html** and replace its entire contents with the following.

     :::code language="html" source="../demo/graph-tutorial/src/app/app.component.html" id="appHtml":::

+1. Add an image file of your choosing named **no-profile-photo.png** in the **./src/assets** directory.
+This image will be used as the user's photo when the user has no photo in Microsoft Graph.

 Save all of your changes and refresh the page.
 Now, the app should look very different.